diballesteros/blog-posts/quick-ts-tips-extracting-a-type-from-an-array.md

 Here is the code sandbox to play around with the type and the Typescript documentation :

 [Documentation - Conditional Types](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html#inferring-within-conditional-types)

-If you have any other way to extract a type from an array let me know in the comments below!